Eating Disorder Facts And Statistics

 Eating disorders in the DSM-V

 The DSM refers to the Diagnostic and Statistical Manual of Mental Disorders.
-DSM-5 eating disorders are typically considered severe conditions that normally require treatment.
+Per the Fifth Edition of the DSM (DSM-V), eating disorders are considered severe conditions that normally require treatment.

 If you recognize signs of an eating disorder in yourself or someone else, it can be vital to seek help immediately.
 The longer an eating disorder goes untreated, the worse it may become.
 Below, you’ll find information about some of the most common kinds of eating disorders.